2024 Best Allied Health Professions Schools in Nebraska

 10 Top Nebraska Schools in Allied Health

-Every student pursuing a degree in allied health professions has to take a look at University of Nebraska Medical Center.
-Located in the city of Omaha, UNMC is a public university with a small student population.
+Every student pursuing a degree in allied health professions needs to look into University of Nebraska Medical Center.
+Located in the large city of Omaha, UNMC is a public university with a small student population.

-There were approximately 151 allied health professions students who graduated with this degree at UNMC in the most recent year we have data available.
-Allied Health Professions degree recipients from University of Nebraska Medical Center earn a boost of about $38,113 above the typical earnings of allied health professions majors.
+There were approximately 158 allied health professions students who graduated with this degree at UNMC in the most recent year we have data available.
+Allied Health Professions degree recipients from University of Nebraska Medical Center receive an earnings boost of around $38,113 over the typical income of allied health professions graduates.

-There were approximately 62 allied health professions students who graduated with this degree at Nebraska Methodist College in the most recent year we have data available.
-Graduates who receive their degree from the allied health program earn an average of $48,433 in their early career salary.
+There were roughly 72 allied health professions students who graduated with this degree at Nebraska Methodist College in the most recent data year.
+Graduates who receive their degree from the allied health program make around $48,433 for their early career.

 Highest Degree Type